 It was DM Madan, Chief Accountant, Tata Iron and Steel Company, who first conceived the idea of observing and celebrating an annual gathering to commemorate the birth anniversary of J.N.
 Tata.

 Our bilingual in-house magazine, Tisco Review, commences publication.

-Jehangir Gandhy becomes the first Indian General Manager of Tata Steel.
+Jehangir Ghandy becomes the first Indian General Manager of Tata Steel.

 The Research and Control laboratory is established in Jamshedpur.

 JRD Tata becomes the Chairman of Tata Steel.